Tuesday 25 February 1941

 |The Tirpitz during its commissioning ceremony, 25 February 1941.
 This view is from the quarterdeck, the crew is lined up in parade formation.|

 German battleship Tirpitz is commissioned.
 Its first skipper is Kapitän zur See Friedrich Karl Topp.
 The Kriegsmarine now has two true battleships commissioned, the Tirpitz and Bismarck, but the former will require extensive working-up and equipping.
 Despite being commissioned, it is not yet ready for combat.
-Topp (no relation to Erich) is an officer in the Kriegsmarine's shipbuilding department and not really suited to command of a battleship.
-However, he does have combat experience: during World War I, he served as first officer of SM UC-67 under the command of Martin Niemöller - a name you may recognize, but, if not, not really germane to this day's events.
+Topp (no relation to Erich) is an officer in the Kriegsmarine's shipbuilding department and not really suited to the command of a battleship.
+However, he does have combat experience: during World War I, he served as the first officer of SM UC-67 under the command of Martin Niemöller - a name you may recognize, but, if not, not really germane to this day's events.
 Two men who took vastly different paths in life after working together.

 The Royal Navy abandons its search for German heavy cruiser Admiral Scheer in the Indian Ocean.
 Captain Krancke has disappeared into the vastness of the ocean to the southeast.
-After a long and very successful cruise, Krancke is instructed to return to Germany via the Denmark Strait and Norway.
+After a long and very successful cruise, Captain Krancke is instructed to return to Germany via the Denmark Strait and Norway.

 German E-boats attack Convoy FN 417 off the Lizard.
 S-30 sinks Royal Navy destroyer HMS Exmoor off Lowestoft.
 There are 104 deaths, including skipper Lt Cdr R. T. Lampard, and 32 survivors rescued by a patrol sloop and trawler.
 There is confusion about whether S-30 sank the Exmoor, or if it hit a mine, but it sinks one way or the other.